thewilkybarkid/zenodo-ts/docs/index.md

 import * as C from 'fp-ts/Console'
 import * as RTE from 'fp-ts/ReaderTaskEither'
 import { pipe } from 'fp-ts/function'
-import { ZenodoAuthenticatedEnv, createDeposition } from 'zenodo-ts'
+import { ZenodoAuthenticatedEnv, createDeposition, uploadFile } from 'zenodo-ts'

 const env: ZenodoAuthenticatedEnv = {
   fetch,